astefanutti/metrics-cdi/README.md

 ## Limitations

 [CDI 1.1][] is leveraging on [Java Interceptors Specification 1.2][] to provide the ability to associate interceptors to objects via _typesafe_ interceptor bindings.
-Interceptors are a mean to separate cross-cutting concerns from business logic and _Metrics CDI_ is relying on interceptors to implement the support of _Metrics_ annotations in a CDI enabled environment.
+Interceptors are a mean to separate cross-cutting concerns from the business logic and _Metrics CDI_ is relying on interceptors to implement the support of _Metrics_ annotations in a CDI enabled environment.

 [CDI 1.1][] sets additional restrictions about the type of bean to which an interceptor can be bound.
 From a _Metrics CDI_ end-user